Magic Quadrant for Data Quality Tools

 - Ixsight, www.ixsight.com, Mumbai, India — offers services for data quality audits, along with products for standardization and deduplication.

-- Kroll-Software, www.kroll-software.ch, Altdorf, Switzerland — provides deduplication software, both as its packaged FuzzyDupes product as well as component object model (COM) or .NET components for developers.
+- Kroll-Software, www.kroll-software.ch, Altdorf, Switzerland — provides deduplication software, both as its packaged FuzzyDupes product and as component object model (COM) or .NET components for developers.

 - Mastersoft, www.mastersoftgroup.com, Sydney, Australia — provides customer data quality solutions in Australia and New Zealand.

-- Melissa Data, www.melissadata.com, Rancho Santa Margarita, California, U.S. — supports standardization of names, addresses and phone numbers, and validation of addresses and phone numbers (both via on-premises software and hosted Web services).
+- Melissa Data, www.melissadata.com, Rancho Santa Margarita, California, U.S. — provides customer data quality solutions including support for profiling, international name and address verification/standardization, matching and enrichment (both via on-premises software and hosted Web services).

-- Microsoft, www.microsoft.com, Redmond, Washington — delivered with the SQL Server 2012 DBMS, SQL Server Data Quality Services provides correction, enrichment, standardization, and deduplication functionality.
+- Microsoft, www.microsoft.com, Redmond, Washington — delivered with the SQL Server 2012 database management system, SQL Server Data Quality Services provides correction, enrichment, standardization and deduplication functionality.

 - Omikron Data Quality, global.omikron.net, Pforzheim, Germany — provides products for standardization and deduplication of customer name and address data.